Jama Masjid, Delhi: Construction and Mughal era

 The mosque was one of the last monuments built under Shah Jahan.
 After its completion, it served as the royal mosque of the emperors until the end of the Mughal period.
 The khutba was recited by the Mughal emperor during the Friday noon prayer, legitimising his rule.
 The mosque was hence a symbol of Mughal sovereignty in India, carrying political significance.
 It was also an important centre of social life for the residents of Shahjahanabad, providing a space transcending class divide for diverse people to interact.
+In 1757, the khutba was read in the name of Ahmad Shah Durrani, the Afghan conqueror who was invited to Delhi by Emperor Alamgir II.